-Sugar Causes Cavities
+- Sugar Causes Cavities

 It’s the myth that’s as old as time.
 You’ve heard it from your mom.
 You’ve heard it from your friend’s moms.
 You may have even heard it from your childhood dentists.

-Sugar doesn’t cause the cavities.
-Instead, it’s the bacteria that feed off the sugar on your teeth.
-This means that you can’t continue to just eat a ton of sugar all the time.
-The more sugar on your teeth, the more food the bacteria have to eat.
+It’s the bacteria that feed off the sugar on your teeth that cause cavities.
+This may seem like a fine line, but it’s an important one.
+It still means that you can’t continue to eat a ton of sugar all the time, because the more sugar on your teeth, the more food the bacteria have to eat.

-Wisdom Teeth Should Always Be Removed
+- Wisdom Teeth Should Always Be Removed

 Another common myth that goes along with this idea is that wisdom teeth don’t serve any purpose.
 Many experts believe that wisdom teeth were the evolutionary results of our ancestors needing to eat coarser foods than we eat now.
 In today’s world, we consider these vestigial organs, like your appendix or tonsils.

-Teeth Whitening Damages Enamel
+- Teeth Whitening Damages Enamel

 It’s easy to see where this myth comes from.
 Teeth whitening uses chemicals such as hydrogen peroxide and carbamide peroxide to strip away the stains on the surface of your teeth.
 Some people thing that it goes even further and strips away the enamel, too.
-This isn’t true.

-You Should Use Mouthwash that Contains Alcohol
+- You Should Use Mouthwash that Contains Alcohol